Grants/ Fed Funding

 Federal and specific state funding for renewables and energy efficiency is updated regularly at DSIRE, the Database of State Incentives for Renewables and Efficiency.

-Texas Rural Communities (TRC) is announcing the availabilty of grants for non-profit organizations serving rural communities.
+Texas Rural Communities (TRC) is announcing the availability of grants for non-profit organizations serving rural communities.

 TRC wants to give as many organizations in rural Texas the opportunity to apply for funds to help their communities.